When the people get duped, it is not only the fault of their leaders. It is also the fault iof the people.

 3. REALPOLITIK - clearly part of Jeremiah's motivation was the welfare of the people.
 Part of the judgement stemmed from the fact that the Judean kings failed to care for their subjects amidst all their scheming and plotting.
 Bruggemann pointed this application out:

-4. EXILE - This, perhaps, is most significant.
+if we carry the Jeremiah oracle toward our common civic life, the mandate that may arise from God is an invitation to a deep breath and a fresh generosity, and a move beyond petty and deep resentment toward embrace of the other.4.
+EXILE - This, perhaps, is most significant.
 Jeremiah (and later redactors) is in part concerned with what to do without typical societal institutions.
 In exile, all that was is no longer.
 The priest class is barely recognizable, and there is no temple anyway.
 The monarchy is gone.
 The faith of the nation looks forward to a new restoration, but what to do in the meantime?
 The word of God would have to explain what had occurred as well as revealing a path forward that would maintain the Covenant.

 Certainly, political preaching is a dangerous path in our day and age.
 Political preachers tend to be dismissed as partisans and, thus, lose their authoritative voice.
 If you sound just like the political hacks on TV, why would I care what you have to say about more transcendent matters?